nas4152/air-quality-exploratory-analysis/README.md

 remains negative.
 The spike in 2005 probably cannot be explained solely by the increase in values reported, as there is only a 1.3% increase in values reported between 2002 and 2005.
 This would have to be further investigated.

+##Plot 3

+Plot 3 takes the air quality data from Baltimore and breaks down pm 2.5 emissions readings by the source type.
+A linear regression line was added to each.
+While the nonpoint emission data has the most negative slope, it also has the least correlation and the greatest range (outliers were cropped but were factored into regression line calculation).
+The emission data from these sources would have to be investigated further.
+The non-road and point sources both showed a decrease as well as a stronger correlation.
+The on-road emission data shows less extreme highs over time, but no change as the levels remain low.